tonytvo/blog-generator/content/blog/calgary-communities-research/index.md

 - **Strategy:** Luxury buy-and-hold
   - **Why:** Aspen is a luxury market with high-end homes that attract affluent buyers and renters.
 A buy-and-hold strategy here offers long-term appreciation, particularly as demand for premium homes continues to rise.
 Investors can rent properties to high-income tenants seeking proximity to top schools and amenities.

-# Glenbrook, west

-- Glenbrook offers a mix of older bungalows, newer infills, and townhouses.
-Close to Mount Royal University, Glenbrook is attractive to investors seeking rental properties due to its affordability and demand from students and young professionals.

-- The west side is known for its proximity to quality schools, parks, and amenities like Westside Rec Centre

-- **Strategy:** Fix-and-flip or buy-and-hold with suites
-  - **Why:** Glenbrook’s mix of older homes and newer infills makes it suitable for fix-and-flip investments, especially for those looking to renovate older properties.
-Adding legal basement suites to existing homes also increases rental yield, making it attractive for long-term investors.

 # Strathcona Park, west, +

 - **Nearby Amenities and Attractions**